 The final and distinguishing element of FPIC\ is the decision to exercise the right to grant, withhold, or withdraw consent to proposed remedy\ activities that affect legal rights and/or customary rights\.
-Consent is not a one-off decision that gives an everlasting social license to The Organization\ or corporate group\, but part of an iterative process that requires continual monitoring, maintenance, and reaffirmation.
+Consent is not a one-off decision that gives an everlasting social license to the corporate group\, but part of an iterative process that requires continual monitoring, maintenance, and reaffirmation.

-A decision reached through a self-determined process of dialogue and decision making that fulfils the elements of 'free', 'prior' and 'informed' implies that the affected rights holder\ is aware of the option to apply conditions to their decision.
+A decision reached through a self-determined process of dialogue and decision making that fulfils the elements of 'free', 'prior' and 'informed' implies that affected rights holders\ are aware of the option to apply conditions to their decision.
 These conditions are considered in the context of the entire relevant remedy\ process and are recorded in a culturally appropriate manner according to mutually agreed information-sharing protocols.

 Once consent is granted and recorded in a consent agreement (binding agreement) that demonstrates good faith, and a culturally appropriate engagement process was adopted to obtain the decision, it cannot be withdrawn arbitrarily.
-However, if changes are proposed to remedy\ activities already subject to an agreement, or if new information becomes available, the affected rights holder\ may reconsider their decision to grant or withhold consent.
+However, if changes are proposed to remedy\ activities already subject to an agreement, or if new information becomes available, affected rights holders\ may reconsider their decision to grant or withhold consent.